ResourcesCo/macchiato/server/server.md

 ```

 Now, let's get the mariadb and shell containers, and use the shell
-container to add the three mysql databases and users.
+container to add the three databases and users.

 ##### `step1/entrypoint.sh`